-The Port Range Forwarding screen allows you to set up public services on your network, such as web servers, FTP servers, email servers, or other specialized Internet applications.
+The Port Range Forwarding screen allows you to set up public services on your network, such as web servers, ftp servers, e-mail servers, or other specialized Internet applications.
 (Specialized Internet applications are any applications that use Internet access to perform functions such as videoconferencing or online gaming.
 Some Internet applications may not require any forwarding.)

-When users send these types of requests to your network via the Internet, the Router will forward those requests to the appropriate computers (also called servers).
-Before using forwarding, you should assign static IP addresses to the designated computers (use the DHCP Reservation option on the Basic Setup screen; refer to "DHCP Reservation" on page 7).
+When users send these types of requests to your network via the Internet, the Router will forward those requests to the appropriate servers (computers).
+Before using forwarding, you should assign static IP addresses to the designated servers (use the DHCP Reservation feature on the Basic Setup screen; refer to "DHCP Reservation" on page 4).